 How Public Works is Performing

 The total count of public graffiti service requests has varied month-to-month.
-Public Works' response rate fluctuated below-target levels in FY2016-17, following increases in service requests and the introduction of a new dispatch system for graffiti crews.
-Average response rates improved in FY 2016-17 while average monthly service requests increased.
-Response rates decreased during winter in 2017, partly due to inclement weather.
+Public Works' response rate fluctuated below-target levels in FY2016-17, following increases in service requests, inclement weather that prevents or slows work, and the introduction of a new dispatch system for graffiti crews.
+Average response rates have improved in FY 2017-18 while average monthly service requests decreased.

 Public Works conducts a monthly performance management program known as PublicWorksStat (formally known as DPWStat), which monitors the performance of key operational activities of the department.
 The Public Works Director chairs two stat meetings each month: 1) operational performance and design, and 2) construction performance.
 In these meetings, the Director and supervisors from each Public Works division review a series of interactive dashboards to understand performance and make improvements, when necessary.